IUS-CS/project-facebook-api-integration-software/README.md

 ## 4. Build Notes

 * Although FreeAdmin will build on Microsoft Windows 7 with SP1, this environment is not supported.
-* FreeAdmin will build and run with Oracle JDK8u162 on x86 platform.
-Because Oracle JDK9 and above are only available on x64 platform, please use the appropriate OS and JDK combination.
+* FreeAdmin will build and run with Oracle JDK8u162 on x86 platforms.
+Because Oracle JDK9 and nwer are only available on x64 platforms, please use the appropriate OS and JDK combination.
 * Alternatively, AdoptOpenJDK offers x86 builds for OpenJDK8-OpenJDK14.
 AdoptOpenJDK should build without issues, however, this build environment has not been tested.

 ## 5. How to use the Application